guettli/yaml-and-Jinja-for-configuration-management/README.md

 I want to.
 This somehow is possible with yaml+jinja, too, but it is not simple, not nice, not easy.
 Grrrrr

-Example: I have a sls file foo/bar.sls.
+Example: I have a sls file foo/bar.sls, which gets included in root/big.sls.
 Since running all states takes too long, I would like to call only foo/bar.sls.
 This is possible.
-But one simple state from root/big.sls is needed from a different sls file.
+But one simple state from other/blu.sls is needed.
 Up to now I have no clue how to do this in salt-stack.
-I could use "include" but this would include and **execute** all states from root/big.sls.
+I could use "include" but this would include and **execute** all states.
 That's not what I want.
 Compared to python: I want to call one method of a module, not every method of this module.